“The art of questioning is one of the highest arts we can practice.”

 Week 2: Games to Train the Senses

-Then, starting playing some games!
+Start playing some games!
 These games are really sensory awareness training exercises in disguise.
-They are a lot like what native children might have done to hone their scout skills of awareness.
 Play these with your friends and family often.
 Children especially seem to enjoy these games, and they are often much better at them than the adults!
 You will be amazed how these games can change your ability to sense with power.
 Try and play each game at least three times, and play the ones you like as often as you possibly can.
 For just this week, try to never say “no” when a fellow student asks you to play one of these games, but just go for it!

 I learned this game from Ingwe.
 (Kim was a Rudyard Kipling character from his childhood reading adventures.)
 Have everyone else be out of the room when you begin.
 Place four or five objects on a table and cover them with a bandanna or cloth.
 Have people come into the room and line up in front of the cloth so they have a clear view of everything.
 Uncover the items for 30 seconds and then replace the cover.
 Now, asking them not to confer with one another, have the participants write down all the items they can remember, their relative position, and as much detail about each item as possible.